ManosL/UFC-MMA-Fight-Predictor/README.md

 WARNING: This will take time in order to complete.

-While running this program you will see logs in terminal and the graphs except the correlation matrix will be opened in browser.
+While running this program you will see logs in terminal and the graphs, except the correlation matrix, will be opened in browser.

 ### Demo instructions